theobori/terraform-doom/README.md

 ## ℹ️ Usage

 An example with the Terraform project in `./test`.
 Feel free to **`terraform apply`** before or after running the Docker container, both will work.
+This is a special case using the `local` Terraform provider with files, if you want them to get deleted, you must bind a volume into the Docker container.
+Otherwise it will work, but only the Terraform resources are going to be destroyed.

 The Terraform project directory must be bound at `/tf` inside the container (like below).